adamggrim/Moonbeam/README.md

 # Moonbeam

 `Moonbeam` is a Swift package for color sliders with floating color previews.
-For a given hue range, `Moonbeam` lets you bend saturation in specific sections.
+For a given hue range, `Moonbeam` lets you bend saturation or brightness in specific sections.
 It also offers customizable color model, sizing and presentation options.

 ## Requirements